philips-labs/terraform-aws-github-runner/docs/index.md

 The Lambda first requests a JIT configuration or registration token from GitHub, which is needed later by the runner to register itself.
 This avoids the case that the EC2 instance, which later in the process will install the agent, needs administration permissions to register the runner.
 Next, the EC2 spot instance is created via the launch template.
 The launch template defines the specifications of the required instance and contains a [`user_data`](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) script.
 This script will install the required software and configure it.
 The configuration for the runner is shared via EC2 tags and the parameter store (SSM), from which the user data script will fetch it and delete it once it has been retrieved.
 Once the user data script is finished, the action runner should be online, and the workflow will start in seconds.

 The current method for scaling down runners employs a straightforward approach: at predefined intervals, the Lambda conducts a thorough examination of each runner (instance) to assess its activity.
 If a runner is found to be idle, it is deregistered from GitHub, and the associated AWS instance is terminated.
-For ephemeral runners the the instance is terminated immediately after the workflow is finished.
+For ephemeral runners the instance is terminated immediately after the workflow is finished.
 Instances not registered in GitHub as a runner after a minimal boot time will be marked orphan and removed in a next cycle.
-To avoid orphaned runners the scale down lambda is active in this cae as well.
+To avoid orphaned runners the scale down lambda is active in this case as well.

 ### Pool